stevenfontanella/microlens/README.md

   * With lenses: one function traverses something and takes another function as a parameter (to know what to do with results).
 Note that here `each._1` is the traversing function; it seems like `sumOf` takes it as a parameter, but in reality `sumOf` merely gives “summation” as the parameter to the traversing function.

-The latter way is theoretically nicer, but *not* when you've got the rest of huge ecosystem using lists as the preferred way of information flow, otherwise you're bound to keep rewriting all functions and adding `Of` to them. `lens` is good for creating functions which extract data, and for creating functions which update structures (nested records, etc.), but it's not good enough to make the whole world want to switch to writing lens-compatible *consumers* of data.
+The latter way is theoretically nicer, but *not* when you've got the rest of huge ecosystem using lists as the preferred way of information flow, otherwise you're bound to keep rewriting all functions and adding `Of` to them. `lens` is good for creating functions which extract data, and for creating functions which update structures (nested records, etc.), but it's probably not good enough to make the whole world want to switch to writing lens-compatible *consumers* of data.

-So, don't write `Of` functions yet, it's not their time.
-Also, this suffix is uglyuglyugly.

 -----------------------------------------------------------------------------